 Public sector non-residential areas were also down on the same three months a year ago, while civil engineering projects starts dampened overall starts, down 34 per cent on a year ago.

 Regionally the value of project starts were generally down on a year ago.
 However the South East and South West of England and Wales bucked the trend, with underlying starts up against a year ago.
-Starts were also sharply higher in Northern Ireland.
+Starts were also sharply higher in Northern the UK.

 Allan Wilén, Glenigan’s economics director, said: “The seven per cent decline in project starts reflects in part the impact of the related political and economic uncertainty on investor nerves.